 Was Punta Gorda damaged by Hurricane Ian?

 Yes, like much of the Southwest Florida area, Punta Gorda was impacted significantly by Hurricane Ian.
 But the historic downtown area came through the storm like a champ.
-And aside from a few blue tarps, a lot of missing signs, and some feeble-looking palm trees, you won’t notice much of a change downtown.

 In fact, the weekly Saturday Farmer’s Market bounced back right on schedule just 3 days after Ian passed through (without power, I might add).